ArturKlauser/raspberrypi-rstudio/README.md

   * in `/etc/dphys-swapfile` set CONF_SWAPSIZE=1024 (default is 100)
   * run `sudo service dphys-swapfile restart`
-  * once the build is done and you're happy with the result you can set the swap space back to the default 100 MB with:
+  * once the build is done and you're happy with the result you can set the swap space back to the default 100 MB:
     * in `/etc/dphys-swapfile` set CONF_SWAPSIZE=100
     * `sudo service dphys-swapfile restart`